ShengmanLyu/Compensatory_Responses_and_species_coexistecne/README.md

 ### There are four data files:
 #### Estimated_vital_rates.xlsx
 > This file includes the estimated vital rate parameters used for population modelling.
-Data and R codes on which they were estimated based can be found in Lyu, S. and J. M. Alexander (2022).
+Data and R codes used for estimating vital rate parameters can be found in Lyu, S. and J. M. Alexander (2022).
 "Competition contributes to both warm and cool range edges."
 Nature Communications 13(1): 2502. https://doi.org/10.1038/s41467-022-30013-3

 #### lambda_perturbed.RData
 > These are the projected population growth rates (lambda) of perturbed IPMs used for quantifying vital rate contributions.
 These can also be computed using R codes provided below.